gnzsnz/ib-gateway-docker/README.md

 [releases](https://github.com/waytrade/ib-gateway-docker/releases) of this project**.

-This is because it shall be possible to (re-)build the image, targeting a specific Gateway version, but IB does only provide donwload links for the 'latest' or 'stable' version (there is no 'old version' donwload archive). \
+This is because it shall be possible to (re-)build the image, targeting a specific Gateway version, but IB does only provide download links for the 'latest' or 'stable' version (there is no 'old version' download archive). \
-The installer files stored on [releases](https://github.com/waytrade/ib-gateway-docker/releases) have been donwloaded from IB homepage and renamed to refelect the version.\
+The installer files stored on [releases](https://github.com/waytrade/ib-gateway-docker/releases) have been downloaded from IB homepage and renamed to reflect the version.\
 If you want to download Gateway installer from IB homepage directly, or use your local installation file, change this line on [Dockerfile](https://github.com/waytrade/ib-gateway-docker/blob/master/Dockerfile)
 ```RUN curl -sSL https://github.com/waytrade/ib-gateway-docker/releases/download/v${IB_GATEWAY_VERSION}/ibgateway-${IB_GATEWAY_VERSION}-standalone-linux-x64.sh --output ibgateway-${IB_GATEWAY_VERSION}-standalone-linux-x64.sh``` to download (or copy) the file from the source you prefer.\